-I have come to love the wide open spaces of the Karoo Heartland in the Eastern Cape but just haven't been able to get used to the, what we call in Afrikaans, Vrystaatse vlaktes.
-Vrystaat is the Afrikaans name for the Free State, South Africa's central province while vlaktes is an very descriptive Afrikaans work for … Continue reading Vrystaatse Vlaktes
+I have come to love the wide open spaces of the Karoo Heartland in the Eastern Cape but just haven’t been able to get used to the, what we call in Afrikaans, Vrystaatse vlaktes.
+Vrystaat is the Afrikaans name for the Free State, South Africa’s central province while vlaktes is an very descriptive Afrikaans work for wide open spaces stretching for miles.
+The wide open spaces, or vlaktes, of the Free State is very different from that of the Karoo Heartland.
+Driving along the roads of the central and southern Free State you often feel like you are in the middle of nowhere where nothing grows about knee high.
+I’m not insulting the Free State, please don’t get me wrong.
+I’m just saying that, like with wine, I just haven’t been able to get used to it.
+I found the most beautiful Afrikaans poem called the Vrystaatse Vlaktes in die Somer just to make up for it in case somebody feels insulted.

 The Karoo is known as blue sky country.
 That means when the thunder clouds start to pack together after a hot day there is lots of sky to watch the approaching storm in.
 Like this one I witnessed just after leaving Cradock on my way back to Port Elizabeth.
 I can just smell the drops splashing down on the hot tar road again.
 Its one of my five favorite smells along with the smell of cut grass, fresh bread, the ocean and a damp forest.
 What’s you favorite smell?

 2013 is on its last leg and nearly over so I thought a sunset over the city seen from the Port Elizabeth Harbour is the perfect last photo for the year.
 If you’re going out tonight please take it easy and be safe.
 See you all next year.